mmusich/PrivateMCProductions/TkAlMinBias/README.md

 ./submitAllSeeds.sh
 ```

-this will create 2.5M events (250 jobs for 10k Z->mu,mu events each).
+this will create 2.5M events (250 jobs for 1k MinBias events events each).
 N.B. efficiency is not 100%, so you'll see many less reconstruction-level events.